frankmeza/frankmeza/src/pages/articles/2018-05-20---essential-concepts-for-junior-developers-to-know/index.md

 #### What is closure?

 Essentially a closure is this: imagine a function that lives inside another function.
 That's it.
-But [read this][4:closure] for a much more detailed explanation.
+But [read this][medium:closure] for a much more detailed explanation.
 Pay attention most to the ideas of scope and work out for yourself who has access to what values and why.

 #### difference between parameters and arguments